Rori Picker Neiss

 Alix Kates Shulman has been a passionate feminist voice for over 40 years, bringing to light questions of marital parity and other front-line issues of women's rights in her memoirs and other nonfiction.

 Cross-posted with Kosher Salt.
 Anyone who read Freakonomics remembers the chapter on how a person’s name can pre-determine their future.
-If that frightening piece of incredible parental pressure got you thinking about the name game, Susan Weidman Schneider, editor of Lilith magazine, has plenty more to say on what’s in a name and the latest issue of the mag.
-KS: What’s… Read more »
+If that frightening piece of incredible parental pressure got you thinking about… Read more »

 I could not believe my eyes.
 Cherry Ames, the quintessential Midwestern Gentile, was learning Hebrew from a New York deli owner.